kingsthwaiteJ/kingsthwaiteJ/README.md

 😊 About me

 I'm a hard-working dev who loves a challenge and to try new things.
-I spend most of my time developing with VueJS, NodeJS and TypeScript, but I'm also trying to expand my knowledge base and try some other frameworks as well.
+I spend most of my time developing with React, NodeJS and TypeScript, but I'm also trying to expand my knowledge base and try some other frameworks as well.
 I love a well-crafted user interface and I love clean, maintainable code.

 I hope that by the end of my career I have created meaningful change for both people and the planet.